 Nic DawesChair of the board

-Nic Dawes is a media and non-profit consultant.
+Nic Dawes is the executive director at The City, a nonprofit digital news platform that serves the people of New York.
 He was previously the deputy executive director at Human Rights Watch in New York, where he oversaw the organisation’s strategic planning, as well as day-to-day operations and programme.
 Dawes has also worked as the chief content officer at the Hindustan Times in India, and editor-in-chief at the Mail & Guardian in South Africa.
 His journalism accolades include Sikuvile, Mondi, Taco Kuiper and National Press Club awards.

 Kanya Ndaki is the director of communications at The Aurum Institute and has 20 years of media and communications experience; thirteen of which were as an award-winning journalist and editor.
 Ndaki was previously the head of communications at the South African National Aids Council where she was in charge of providing strategic communication support to the body’s units and structures.
 Prior to that, as regional editor for UN humanitarian news service Irin News (now The New Humanitarian), she covered humanitarian and development issues and co-founded PlusNews, Irin’s dedicated HIV/Aids news service in 2001.